OpenVidu/openvidu.io/docs/docs/self-hosting/elastic/on-premises/admin.md

 # OpenVidu Elastic: Administration

-!!! warning

-    While in **BETA** this section is subject to changes.
-We are working to simplify the configuration and administration of OpenVidu Elastic.

 The OpenVidu installer offers an easy way to deploy OpenVidu Elastic on-premises.
 However, once the deployment is complete, you may need to perform administrative tasks based on your specific requirements, such as changing passwords, specifying custom configurations, and starting or stopping services.

 This section provides details on configuration parameters and common administrative tasks for on-premises OpenVidu Elastic deployments.